-So yes, speak up against M.M.G's behaviors in a masjid newsletter article on the merits of kindness, by inviting those sisters to your home for tea or ice cream, creating volunteer opportunities for you all to participate in, a skating party, a picnic, a Qur'an class or a halaqa!
+So yes, speak up against M.M.G's behaviors in your masjid newsletter article, by inviting those sisters to your home for tea or ice cream, creating volunteer opportunities for you all to participate in, a skating party, a picnic, or whatever!
 You can even speak to them individually and privately about how the behavior you witnessed made you feel.
-Ask them if they want to talk about the situation and see if you both can figure out a solution.
+Ask them if they want to talk about the situation and see if you all can figure out a solution.
 If they don't want to talk about the issue, that's okay too!
 Let them know that you care for them and that you are there for them when ever they are ready to talk.
 And then go to number #5

 #5 Keep them in prayer!
-We all understand well that Allah is the giver of all that is good for us.
-But sometimes our younger ones forget that ibtilaat or tests and difficulty comes from Allah as well.
-So who is better to turn to seek ease, clarity, and happiness than to Allah?
-Alhamduleelah, Allah is Kind and He is Able to grant our prayers so use your prayers to pray for others as well!
+You know that saying often attributed to Maya Angelou that: When people know better, they'll do better!
+Why it's not entirely true.
+Just because people have been exposed to better: knowledge, behavior, or actions - doesn't mean they will choose to implement it in their lives.
+That's their decision and you gotta respect and leave them in that.
+Alhamduleelah, Allah is Kind and He is Able to grant our prayers so use your prayers to pray for others often as you!
 Pray for the good to be put in our communities, in our sisterhood, in our brotherhood, in our families, in our friendships and in our enemies, too!
 And try to make dua at the best of times for sisters by using their names.
 Be specific with your issues with them and ask Allah to remove the hardships and replace it with ease.

 So here are my 5 Simple Common Sense Tips for moving pasting adversity when dealing with Mean Muslim Girls (and women).
 I know there are tons more, so feel free to share your tips with me in the comments.
-Hopefully, I will get a chance to revisit this topic again before the year ends because there's more issues that I wanted to touch on, that I didn't get a chance to.
-May Allah make us better than we are and give us the best character!
+Hopefully, I will get a chance to revisit this topic again.
+May Allah make us all better than we are and give us the best character!
 If you get a chance to try the tips out, please share your findings with me!

 "..Be mindful of Allah, you will find Him before you.
 Get to know Allah in prosperity and He will know you in adversity.
 Know that what has passed you by was not going to befall you; and that what has befallen you was not going to pass you by.
 And know that victory comes with patience, relief with affliction, and ease with hardship."